Automatically turn on warnings

 Notice the differences: indirect is missing, isa is now enabled, multidimensional is missing, and switch is missing.

-You might like a U to show in a spreadsheet all of the versions of Perl and which features their version enables.
+You might like a simple program I made to show in a spreadsheet all of the versions of Perl and which features their version enables.